Ohtu-bakteerien-tunnistuspeli/Bakteerin-tunnistuspeli/documentation/api/testCase.md

 ```

 ### Errors
-`204 No Content`: with error message: "Annettua testiä ei löydy tietokannasta" : if no bacterium found with given id.\
+`204 No Content`: with error message: "Annettua testiä ei löydy tietokannasta" : if no test found with given id.\
 `401 Unauthorized`: with error message: "token missing or invalid" if current user unauthorized.\
 `400 Bad Request`: with error messages: "Testin nimen tulee olla vähintään 2 merkkiä pitkä.",  if given field `name` is under 2 characters long.\
 `400 Bad Request`: with error messages: "Testin tyypin tulee olla vähintään 2 merkkiä pitkä.",  if given field `type` is under 2 characters long.\
 `400 Bad Request`: with error messages: "Testin nimen tulee olla enintään 100 merkkiä pitkä.",  if given field `name` is over 100 characters long.\
 `400 Bad Request`: with error messages: "Testin tyypin tulee olla enintään 100 merkkiä pitkä.",  if given field `type` is over 100 characters long.\
-`400 Bad Request`: with error messages: "Testin nimen tulee olla uniikki.",  if modified name of the test was not unique.
+`400 Bad Request`: with error messages: "Testin nimen tulee olla uniikki.",  if modified name of the test was not unique.\
+`400 Bad Request`: with error messages: "Kuvaan liittyvää bakteeria ei löydy tietokannasta.",  if bacterium that image is given is not found.